Their main role is to create new packaging products in response to briefs.

 - running trials to check packaging for suitability and testing for performance under various conditions

-- controlling production and quality standards
+- controlling production and quality standards, including reporting packaging that doesn't meet these

 - evaluating, selecting and negotiating with suppliers